jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 detailing experience gained with practical deployment of CAA enforcement among CAs in the WebPKI.

-This document clarifies the ABNF grammar for issue and issuewild tags and resolves some inconsistencies with the document text.
+This document clarifies the ABNF grammar for the issue and issuewild tags and resolves some inconsistencies with the document text.
 In particular, it specifies that parameters are separated with semicolons.
 It also allows hyphens in Property Tags.